2025-2026 Fellows Program

-The Emotion and Society Lab’s Graduate Fellows Program invites applications from graduate students in philosophy PH.D programs who are writing qualifying papers or dissertations on emotions, broadly construed.
+The Emotion and Society Lab’s Graduate Fellows Program invites applications from graduate students in philosophy PH.D programs (or in other disciplines writing from a philosophical perspective) who are writing qualifying papers or dissertations on emotions, broadly construed.
 We welcome applications from students from different philosophical traditions.
-This nine-month virtual program begins in late June 2024.
+This nine-month virtual program begins in late September 2025.

 Overview